artghieri/Git-and-GitHub-Introduction/README.md

 ---

 ### Adding Project Files
-You can add any directory, file, or data after the initial command.
+You can add any directory, file, or data after the initial command `git add`.

 ```
 git add url file.file